Noviny/journal-maker/next.md

 - Articles _form need an author and source field
   - this needs to add authors and sources correctly if they don't exist, rather than checkbox or dropdown

+Add the 'D' to CRUDs all around (articles, books)
+Add admin boolean to users
+Lock people out of D-ing any articles, books not theirs